John McAtee: Grimsby Town

 On 8 June 2021, McAtee turned down a new contract with Scunthorpe to join local rivals Grimsby Town on a two-year deal, reuniting him with manager Paul Hurst for a third time. it is understood that Grimsby would have to pay a compensation fee for the player.

 McAtee scored on his Mariners debut in a 1–0 win over Weymouth on 28 August 2021.
 McAtee was awarded both the "Player of the Year" and the "Young Player of the Year" awards following on from his first season with Grimsby.

 McAtee scored Grimsby's first goal in a 5–4 away victory over Wrexham in the National League play off semi-final.
-He also scored the first goal in the 2–1 victory over Solihull Moors in the 2022 National League play-off Final to send Grimsby back to the Football League.
+He also scored the first goal in the 2–1 victory over Solihull Moors in the 2022 National League play-off final to send Grimsby back to the Football League.

 Luton Town

 On 2 August 2022, McAtee signed for EFL Championship club Luton Town for an undisclosed fee, returning to Grimsby Town on loan until the end of the 2022–23 season in order to continue his development.

 McAtee suffered a shoulder injury following the opening day of the season, initially dislocating it against Leyton Orient which would end up needing surgery.
 On 1 November 2022, McAtee played his first football in months as he scored twice for Luton's development side in a 3–3 friendly with Stevenage.

+McAtee was part of the Grimsby team that reached the quarter-finals of the FA Cup and although being cup tied in the fourth-round game against Luton, he would play in the 2–1 victory away at Premier League side Southampton and the eventual defeat against Brighton & Hove Albion.

+Following an injury with three games to go, manager Paul Hurst stated McAtee had played his final game for the club ahead of his move to Luton, stating "He's been great and we've been great for him.
+He's needed managing at times, and he'll accept that, but he's got great character.
+Myself and Chris have put a lot of trust, time, and effort into him going back to Shrewsbury and Scunthorpe as well as here because we believed in him.
+Last season, in particular, he repaid some of that faith and got a reward for an excellent season.
+I really hope that he can prove himself at Luton or certainly higher up than he has played currently because he has got the ability, he just has to show that dedication, work extremely hard, not take anything for granted and be disappointed when things aren't quite going his way."

+Following Luton's promotion to the Premier League, McAtee was named as a substitute for the clubs opening day defeat against Brighton & Hove Albion.

+On 25 August 2023, McAtee joined EFL League One club Barnsley on a season-long loan.
+McAtee came off the bench to score on his debut in a 2–0 win away at Wigan Athletic.